The SALSA MLPA Probemix P240 BRIP1/CHEK1 is a research use only (RUO)

 gene may be a target of germline cancer-inducing mutations and has been shown to be mutated in FA-J (FANCJ) cells (Levran et al. 2005).
 The protein encoded by the BRIP1

-gene is a member of the RecQ DEAH helicase family that interacts with the BRCT repeats of breast cancer type 1 susceptibility protein (BRCA1
+gene is a member of the RecQ DEAH helicase family that interacts with the BRCT repeats of breast cancer type 1 susceptibility protein (BRCA1).
+The bound complex is important in normal double-strand break repair function of BRCA1.

 gene (Liu et al. 2000).

-The SALSA MLPA Probemix P240-A4 BRIP1-CHEK1 contains 44 MLPA probes with amplification products between 130 and 490 nt.
-This includes 20 probes for the BRIP1
+The SALSA MLPA Probemix P240-A5 BRIP1/CHEK1 contains 44 MLPA probes with amplification products between 130 and 490 nucleotides (nt).
+This includes 13 probes for the CHEK1

 gene.
-In addition, eleven reference probes are included that detect eleven different autosomal chromosomal locations.
-Complete probe sequences and the identity of the genes detected by the reference probes is available online (www.mlpa.com
+In addition, eleven reference probes are included that detect autosomal chromosomal locations.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com